No script

 Travelling to Romania: international flights, trains, by car & practical info

-So, you’re thinking of visiting Romania in 2023, eh?
+So, you’re thinking of visiting Romania in 2025, eh?
 GREAT choice!
-After the Covid pandemic (no restrictions in force anymore) and shock caused by the war in Ukraine (not affecting Romania at all!) - locals in Romania are very excited to welcome you!
+Locals in Romania are very excited to welcome you. :)

-The first thing you should know is that travelling in Eastern and Southern Europe isn't as easy as in Western Europe because of weird or difficult to pronounce names, lots of alphabets (Latin - Cyrillic - Helenic) and cross-border travel info that's harder to find in English or updated, and is sometimes unreliable or old.
+The first thing you should know is that travelling in Eastern and Southern Europe isn't as easy as in Western Europe because of weird or difficult-to-pronounce names, lots of alphabets (Latin - Cyrillic - Hellenic) and cross-border travel info that's harder to find in English or updated and is sometimes unreliable or old.
 Transport infrastructure isn't as developed too, with fewer highways and old trains running on railways built by the communist regimes in the regions.

 If you're looking to visit more than one country in the region, you will need some serious planning.
 But if you're planning to travel only to Romania then your choice on how to get here will depend mainly on how much time you want to spend on your holiday traveling, budget and what kind of experience you’re looking for: just get me here or I want an adventure!